-The Student Health Center, Student Counseling and Resource Center (SCRC), the Public Safety & Security Office, and several student groups provide a variety of education programs throughout the year that deal with domestic and other types of interpersonal violence, personal safety, alcohol and drug abuse, and general security.
-The Student Health Center provides learning opportunities regarding sexual health and safety and the effects of alcohol and drugs on making decisions on relationships and sex.
+The Student Health Center, Student Counseling @ the Wellness Center, the Public Safety & Security Office, and several student groups provide a variety of education programs throughout the year that deal with domestic and other types of interpersonal violence, personal safety, alcohol and drug abuse, and general security.
+The Student Wellness Center provides learning opportunities regarding sexual health and safety and the effects of alcohol and drugs on making decisions on relationships and sex.
 It also distributes a variety of brochures about the harmful effects of drugs, alcohol, and tobacco.